-OCFL preserves files and their content, with directories serving as a useful organizational convention.
-An empty
+The OCFL preserves files and their content, with directories serving as a useful organizational convention.
+An

-preservation in OCFL.
-If the preservation of empty directories is considered essential then the suggested route
+preservation in OCFL objects.
+If the preservation of empty directories is considered essential then the

-.keep files are not considered special by OCFL in any way and are treated exactly the same
+.keep files are not considered special by the OCFL in any way and are treated exactly

 .keep file is not considered invalid.